Jennette McCurdy: Personal life

-Relationships

-McCurdy dated American basketball player Andre Drummond in 2013.

 Relationship with her parents

 McCurdy has described the close relationship she had with her mother as abusive and "the heartbeat of my life".
 When she was two to three years old, her mother was diagnosed with breast cancer and underwent several surgeries, chemotherapy, and a bone marrow transplant.
 In 2010, her mother's cancer returned, and in 2013, when McCurdy was 21 years old, her mother died.

 McCurdy has revealed that she was emotionally and sexually abused by her mother.
 In an interview with People magazine, she said, "My mom's emotions were so erratic that it was like walking a tightrope every day."
 According to McCurdy, her mother pushed her into acting when she was six years old both to financially support her family and because her mother had wanted to become a performer herself.
 She stated that her mother was "obsessed with making [her] a star" and detailed how her mother contributed to her eating disorder by introducing her to calorie restriction at age 11.

 She said that until she was 17 years old, her mother performed invasive vaginal and breast exams on her, ostensibly as medical exams or cancer screenings, and never let her shower alone.
-McCurdy stated, "this was the hardest part of the book for [her] to write about".
+McCurdy stated "this was the hardest part of the book for [her] to write about".
 McCurdy said that she refused to appear in the revival of iCarly because of the reminder of her mother's abuse during the original show, and that she appeared in the spin-off series Sam & Cat to please her mother.
 McCurdy stated in an interview that she did not receive all of her payment from acting as a minor because her Coogan account was not properly filed.

 In her 2022 memoir I'm Glad My Mom Died, the cover of which features McCurdy looking up and holding a pink urn with confetti spilling out, McCurdy further described her mother's abusive and controlling influence.

 McCurdy did not learn until after her mother's death that Debra's husband was not her biological father.
 In her memoir, McCurdy identifies her biological father as being a jazz musician named Andrew.
 They have met in person at least once.